English Reformation: Reforms reversed

-According to historian Peter Marshall, Henry's religious reforms were based on the principles of "unity, obedience and the refurbishment of ancient truth".
+According to the historian Peter Marshall, Henry's religious reforms were based on the principles of "unity, obedience and the refurbishment of ancient truth".
 Yet, the outcome was disunity and disobedience.
 Impatient Protestants took it upon themselves to further reform.
 Priests said Mass in English rather than Latin and were marrying in violation of clerical celibacy.
 Not only were there divisions between traditionalists and reformers, but Protestants themselves were divided between establishment reformers who held Lutheran beliefs and radicals who held Anabaptist and Sacramentarian views.
 Reports of dissension from every part of England reached Cromwell daily—developments he tried to hide from the King.

-In September 1538, Stephen Gardiner returned to England, and official religious policy began to drift in a conservative direction.
+In September 1538 Stephen Gardiner returned to England, and the official religious policy began to drift in a conservative direction.
 This was due in part to the eagerness of establishment Protestants to disassociate themselves from religious radicals.
 In September, two Lutheran princes, the Elector of Saxony and Landgrave of Hesse, sent warnings of Anabaptist activity in England.
 A commission was swiftly created to seek out Anabaptists.
 Henry personally presided at the trial of John Lambert in November 1538 for denying the real presence of Christ in the Eucharist.
 At the same time, he shared in the drafting of a proclamation ordering Anabaptists and Sacramentaries to get out of the country or face death.
 Discussion of the real presence (except by those educated in the universities) was forbidden, and priests who married were to be dismissed.

 It was becoming clear that the King's views on religion differed from those of Cromwell and Cranmer.
 Henry made his traditional preferences known during the Easter Triduum of 1539, where he crept to the cross on Good Friday.
-Later that year, Parliament passed the Six Articles reaffirming Roman Catholic beliefs and practices such as transubstantiation, clerical celibacy, confession to a priest, votive masses, and withholding communion wine from the laity.
+Later that year, Parliament passed the Six Articles reaffirming the Catholic beliefs and practices such as transubstantiation, clerical celibacy, confession to a priest, votive masses, and withholding communion wine from the laity.